daniel-p-green/alain-ai-learning-platform/web/docs/RUNBOOK.md

 - No streaming: confirm Encore endpoint `/execute/stream` is up; switch `NEXT_PUBLIC_STREAM_VIA` to `web` as a fallback.
 - Rate limited: lower `NEXT_PUBLIC_EXECUTE_RPM` or wait for window to reset.

-## Migration: Notebooks → Tutorials
+## Note
-- UI routes moved from `/notebooks` to `/tutorials`.
+- UI routes are served under `/notebooks`.
-- Temporary redirects are in `web/middleware.ts` to keep old links working.
-- Update any external links you control to point to `/tutorials`.
-- When analytics shows no `/notebooks` hits, remove the redirects (search for the TODO in `web/middleware.ts`).
+- Legacy `/tutorials` pages re-export to notebooks; you can update external links at your convenience.